Pyrokines17/CompMath/README.md

-# Repository for computational mathematics labs
+# Repository for "Computational mathematics" labs